 All information was correct at the time of publication.

-Spinal cord injuries are extremely serious and can be devastating for the sufferer and their family.
-Lives can be changed forever, and you need immediate support from a specialist solicitor.
-Slater and Gordon is one of the UK's most experienced spinal cord injury law firms.
+Spinal injuries are extremely serious and can be devastating for the survivor and their family.
+These injuries can be life changing, and you need immediate support from a specialist solicitor.
+Slater and Gordon is one of the UK's most experienced spinal injury law firms.

 We understand how much life can change for those affected by spinal injury, which is why we're proud to work with SIA (Spinal Injuries Association), a UK charity offering emotional and practical support for those affected by spinal cord injury.
 Read more about our partnership with SIA.